 1. Identify an Outcome for the Resolution

-The very first thing you need to determine as you head into a conflict resolution meeting is what you want to achieve.
+As you head into a conflict resolution meeting, the first thing you need to determine is what you want to achieve.

 There are different types of approaches to conflict resolution.
-They are:
+These are:

-- Accommodation: With this approach, you’re considering the other party’s needs as more important than yours at the moment, and are willing to let them “win” in order to arrive to a peaceful solution.
+- Accommodation: With this approach, you’re considering the other party’s needs as more important than yours at the moment and are willing to let them “win” to arrive at a peaceful solution.
 As this approach suggests, there is yielding from one party in the attempt to please the other.

 - Compromise.
-Compromise means each side gets to make mutual concessions and are willing to work together to come up with mutually pleasing outcome to both sides.
+Compromise means each side gets to make mutual concessions and are willing to work together to come up with a mutually pleasing outcome.
 With this approach, there is no loser as individuals or corporations strive for a balance with their demands.

-So, the results of your resolution really depends on the degree of conflict, the type of conflict, and the outcome you want.
+So, the results of your resolution really depend on the degree of conflict, the type of conflict, and the outcome you want.

 2. Set Some Rules